yukangnineteen/computational_physics_N2014301020117/Exercise-4/exercise-4.md

 ![图像8](https://github.com/yukangnineteen/computational_physics_N2014301020117/blob/master/Exercise-4/4(improved-7)%20big%20figure.png)

+**(Tips: I choose small x-axis limits to magnify the errors between approximation values and the true values)**

 **Testing Results 3: The smaller time steps you choose, the smaller errors between approximation values and the true values are**

 **Testing Results(in all): My programs are reasonable.
 But I have to say, there is a little trouble(especially with the true values) when the time step approaches the time constant.
 It may well be the arithmetic problem**